SophieArjevanidze/Sophiearjevanidze.github.io/_pages/projects.md

 ---
-title: "About"
+title: "Projects"
-permalink: /about/
+permalink: /Projects/
 layout: default
 ---

-Hi, I'm Kaelen!
-I'm passionate about digitalisation and data analytics.
+New projects to be added soon!